 - Gently roll the dough out with a rolling pin until it's about 1/2 inch thick.
 Cut into circles (or any shape you would like frankly).
 Re-roll any scraps until you have used up all the dough.
 Place in on a parchment paper-lined baking sheet or a cast iron skillet if you have one.

 - Optional – brush the tops with remaining buttermilk.

 - Bake the biscuits for 15 minutes or until they are golden brown on top.

 - Remove from the oven and brush with melted butter.

 The Biscuit Bitch’s “Canadian Bitch” is a biscuit with maple peanut butter and bacon.
 Since we didn’t have maple peanut butter, we used peanut butter with a drizzle of maple syrup.
-Although out attempt didn’t turn out exactly like the original, it did taste very good.
-It was a great combination of salty, sweet, crunchy and creamy.
+Although our attempt didn’t turn out exactly like the original, it did taste very good.
+A great combination of salty, sweet, crunchy and creamy.
 Definitely worth giving it a try!

 Looking for more tasty treat recipes?
 Click here for more options.

 This post may contain affiliate links, which means that we may receive a small commission, at no cost to you, if you make a purchase through a link.